THE ETHOS and VALUES

-Respect Friendship Truthfulness Compassion Trust Forgiveness
+Respect Truthfulness Friendship Compassion Forgiveness Trust

 Our School aims to create an educational environment in which every individual in the school community is valued and can develop.

-We aim to involve parents in all aspects of school life, including their children’s behaviour and achievements.
+11. Parents are involved in all aspects of school life, including their children’s behaviour and achievements.

 12. We are open and approachable, welcoming the participation of all stakeholders, valuing dialogue and building relationships.

 Our school is a focus for the communal life of the village communities which we serve, and we welcome those close links and involvement.
 Staff, governors, pupils and their families all make a considerable commitment to the school and the breadth of our pupils' education is offered to provide the foundation for their future in our community.